rwinslow/resolve/README.md

 - (-2 Doubt, -1 Bond) You dive into the topic but a relationship suffers.
 What happened?
 - (-3 Doubt, +1 Skill) You have a breakthrough and everything clicks.
 What is your Eureka moment?

-**Bond Arc**
+**Wealth Arc**
-- (-1 Doubt, +1 Bond) You formed a new Bond or have a special moment with an existing one.
-What was it like?
+- (-1 Doubt) Your life bleeds into your work.
+Who notices something is up?
+What happens?
-- (-1 Doubt, -1 Wound) You find comfort in their presence.
-How do you relax together?
+- (-2 Doubt, +1 Wound) You have to make a tough call at work.
+What is that tough call?
-- (-1 Doubt, +1 Wound, Roll Bond and gain 1 rank on 5 or 6) The stress of your life tests the relationship.
-What conflict arises?
+- (-3 Doubt, +1 Wound) You calm down a bad situation and your boss sees.
+What went wrong and how did it resolve?
-- (Clear all Doubt, -1 Trauma, +1 Bond, can take no other Relief action this round) There’s safety in vulnerability.
-You reveal what’s really going on.
-What do you say?
+- (-3 Doubt, +1 Wealth, -1 Trauma) Your efforts are noticed.
+Management thinks you’re ready for more responsibility.
+What are they?

 **Profession Arc**
 - (-1 Doubt) You find a new opportunity in the classifieds.
 What is it and what do you think it will be like?